klavinslab/coral/docs/tutorial/analysis/analysis_sequencing.rst

 (usually a plasmid or PCR fragment) and need to compare it to your expected sequence to see if any errors were made (usualy mismatches/indels) or if you have confirmed a large enough part of your sequence (coverage).
-We'll go over how pymbt makes this straightforward and fast with a short example.
+We'll go over how coral makes this straightforward and fast with a short example.

 First, we'll need to analyze our sequencing using the Sanger class